 In 1995, Dover made Kahr Bearing part of Sargent Controls and Aerospace and divested the Precision Kinetics Division.

-In 1988, Sargent Controls and Aerospace acquired California based Sonic Industries which increased the company’s presence in the commercial aircraft business.
+In 1998, Sargent Controls and Aerospace acquired California-based Sonic Industries which increased the company’s presence in the commercial aircraft market.

 In 2002, Cook Airtomic, located in Jeffersonville, Indiana was assigned to Sargent and renamed Airtomic.
 Airtomic designs and manufactures sealing rings and devices for the aerospace industry.
 With a rich history that dates back more than 120 years, Airtomic also provides products used in power generation and nuclear energy applications.

-Sargent expanded manufacturing operations into Guyamas, Sonora, Mexico in 2004 supporting the Airtomic Sealing Ring business.
+Sargent expanded manufacturing operations into Guaymas, Sonora, Mexico in 2004 supporting the Airtomic Sealing Ring business.

 In 2011, Sargent expanded its manufacturing operations in Tucson, Arizona, via a new facility.
 The new facility includes 45,000 square feet of open shop floor and 27,000 square feet of office space.
 Both facilities result in a combined 155,000 square feet of space housing manufacturing, operations, manufacturing engineering, design engineering, all centralized functions, and corporate management.

 In 2015, Sargent Aerospace and Defense, including subsidiary businesses, was acquired by RBC Bearings.